torvalds/linux/Documentation/hid/hid-sensor.rst

 			u32 usage_id,
 			struct hid_sensor_hub_callbacks *usage_callback):

 Registers callbacks for a usage id.
-The callback functions are not allowed to sleep::
+The callback functions are analt allowed to sleep::